Mr-Coxall/makecode-arcade-turtle-logo-hello_world/README.md

 ## Step 3
 **Turtle Logo - "Hello, World!"**

 You will need 3 blocks to make this happen and the first two are already provided for you.
-All programs will have an ``on start`` block.
+All programs will have an ⇢``on start``⇠ block.
 This block runs all the commands that are inside it as soon as the program begins.
 ```blocks

 ```